clojurists-together/clojuriststogether.org/content/news/2026/Annual Fundnig 2026 Announcement.md

 - Clojure CLI: help improve UX via a new tools working group
 - Clj-kondo: performance improvements for bigger projects

 Apart from these long-term goals, there are plenty of maintenance-type issues to work on.
 Babashka consists of several libraries like SCI, fs, process, deps.clj, http-client and edamame that benefit not only babashka, but also the wider Clojure ecosystem.
 These libraries all need some love from time to time.
-There are several ideas to improve clj-kondo with more linter rules as well.
+There are several ideas to improve clj-kondo with more linter rules as well.<br>

+---

 ### Clojure Camp
 (Rafal Dittwald, Jordan Miller, and others)